 Dr Carlos CLEMENT, Dr CHEN Tianyi, Srinath NALLURI, Rupendra ARYAL

-Solar deployment in Singapore has grown exponentially, from an installed capacity of 429 MWp (Megawatt-peak) of photovoltaic (PV) panels in 2020 to 1.4 GWp in 2024.
-At the current rate, the nation is projected to exceed its target of at least 2 GWp (Gigawatt-peak) installed capacity by 2030.
-However, this translates to only about 3% of Singapore’s annual electricity consumption, and there remains a need to expand PV deployment more aggressively.
-Singapore has an estimated PV installation capacity of 8.6 GWp within its territorial boundaries.
+current rate, the nation is projected to exceed its target of at least 2 GWp (Gigawatt-peak) installed DC capacity by 2030.
+However, this translates to only about 3% of Singapore’s annual electricity consumption, and there remains a need to further expand PV deployment.
+Singapore has an estimated PV installation capacity of 8.6 GWp (DC) within its territorial boundaries.
 Of this, approximately one third is attributed to rooftop PV (see Fig. 1), which is also the predominant form of PV deployment here.

 Fig. 1: Distribution of PV installation capacity in Singapore